 Low: Meningococcal meningitis poses a Low risk and is transmitted from person to person through droplets of respiratory or throat secretions.
-Close and prolonged contact facilitates the spread of this disease.
+Close and prolonged contact facilitates the spread of this

+Page 15 of 25 Reviewed by CENTCOM (06 January 2015) Final Approval Date (15 September 2016) disease.
 Meningococcal meningitis is potentially a very severe disease typically requiring intensive care; fatalities may occur in 5-15% of cases.